Liliose-Gashugi/alx_be_shell/README.md

 # shell_permissions
-## 1-who_am_i
+## 0-iam_betty
-This script prints the effective username of the current user.
+This script changes the current user to betty.